Long-ranged spectral correlations in eigenstate phases: Summary and Outlook

 \section{Summary and Outlook}

 In this paper, we have studied long-range spectral probes and their use in characterizing many-body localization and ergodic phases and the transition between them.
-We obtain analytical forms for these probes and verify their validity and utility numerically using a variety of spin chain models to find excellent agreement.
-We also discussed the nature of universality and robustness of these spectral signatures and briefly commented on related work.
-In future work, it would be interesting to further explore the utility of long-range spectral probes to shed light on the nature of the transition between many-body localization and ergodic phases as well as investigate whether the symmetry breaking picture of \cref{sec:SSB_picture} can help produce an effective theory for the transition.
+We obtain analytical forms for these probes and numerically verify their validity and utility using a variety of spin chain models to find excellent agreement.
+We also discussed the nature of universality and robustness of these spectral signatures and briefly commented on related work. { Recent demonstration of large-scale Hamiltonians involving a large number of qubits (or spin sites) in quantum devices is indeed a promising avenue to potentially explore these quantities.
+The robust nature of these quantities that we demonstrated in this work indicates that such quantities can potentially be observed despite experimental imperfections that are often inevitable in large scale systems.} In future work, it would be interesting to further explore the utility of long-range spectral probes to shed light on the nature of the transition between many-body localization and ergodic phases, as well as investigate whether the symmetry breaking picture of \cref{sec:SSB_picture} can help produce an effective theory for the transition.